hannutt/demo/README.md

 My first Java/JavaFX application.
 The main idea of ​​this application is to collect hardware and software information the device where the program is running and manage the running processes.
-You can also run cmd commands with this app and manage files
+You can also run cmd, wmic and netsh commands with this app and manage file searches.

 MAIN FEATURES:

+Automatic functions at startup:

+The logged-in Windows user is automatically displayed when the program is run.
+The status of the Windows firewall is also checked automatically and the status is shown on the label (Firewall ON/OFF)

 Graphical user interface made with Gluon's Scene Builder.
 UI contains a dropdown menu, where you can select an option.
 Options are:

-windows user -> The logged-in Windows user is automatically displayed when the program is run.

 These are executed when you select them:
 OS -> shows information about your operating system.